totuni/esp-studio-examplesII/Analytics/analytics_kmeans/README.md

 ## Source Data

-The `events.csv` file is loaded through a File and Socket Connector in the Source window called `w_source`.
+The `events.csv` file is loaded through a file and socket connector in the Source window called w_source.
 The stream of example data includes the following:
-  - `ID`: an event key
+  - `ID`: An event key
   - `x_c`: An x coordinate for the event
-  - `y_c`: An y coordinate for the event
+  - `y_c`: A y coordinate for the event

 ## Workflow
 The following figure shows the diagram of the project: